CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-* List all tasks the next day.
+Explanation: List all tasks the next day.
 > tomorrow
 ```
 #### Viewing a Task